Alleyway project

 “Being an AARP grant recipient has the benefit of offering an opportunity to engage our age 50-plus community in making these alleys a more inviting place,” Portland Downtown Executive Director Cary Tyson said.

-MORE FRIENDLY, INVITING
+MORE FRIENDLY, INVITINGAlleyway project

 While there were good things happening in downtown Portland, Tyson thought its alleyways needed some attention.

 “Alleys are too often perceived as a negative, a spot for trash or where bad things occur.
 In point of fact, an alley can be whatever we decide it can be,” he said.
 “Our goal is to make our alleys more friendly, more inviting.
 One way to do that is to brighten them up; brighten them with art and bright colors.”
+Alleyway painting

 ‘IT WAS LIBERATING’